Is the Stock Market Rigged???

 In each case, there’s an intentional action by either the Fed or the government that has some affect on stocks.
 Because the Fed and the government seek positive directions, the effect on the market, if it’s apparent, is mostly incidental.

 A strategy to play the incidentally influenced market: Very similar to that used for a rigged market.
-The net affect of an influenced market can be indistinguishable from a fully rigged one.
+The net effect of an influenced market can be indistinguishable from a fully rigged one.
 The elevator is programmed to rise, but its course isn’t as certain.
-Invest in the Nifty Fifty or index funds, but valuations can’t be ignored.
+Invest in the Nifty Fifty or index funds, but valuations can’t be ignored in this scenario.

 In my opinion, we’re sitting somewhere between incidental influence and a fully rigged market.
-The consistency of the markets—the relentless and prolonged rises, periodic crashes (we went nearly 60 years without one before 1987) and the fact that the market seems to close higher on most Fridays—seems like too much to ignore.
-Nearly every major sector of the economy is in some way propped up by the officialdom; the stock market is too big and too important to be ignored.
+The consistency of the markets – the relentless and prolonged rises, periodic crashes (we went nearly 60 years without one before 1987) and the fact that the market seems to close higher on most Fridays – seems like too much to ignore.
+Nearly every major sector of the economy is in some way propped up by the Federal Reserve/Federal Government.
+The stock market is too big and too important to be ignored.
 And so is the volume of money it contains!

 ( Photo by Sister72 )